Pochette – finished at last

 Making a pochette

-Posted by jerry on January 31st, 2008 — Posted in Journal, Music, Woodwork
+Posted by Jerry on January 31st, 2008 — Posted in Journal, Music, Woodwork

 I’ve been reading Bruce Ossman’s book: Violin Making: A Guide for the Amateur.
 This is an excellent book showing with clear diagrams every stage of violin construction.
 My only minor criticism is the mix of metric and imperial measurements – thicknesses are in 1/32″ while lengths are in centimetres – but the clear diagrams throughout are very self explanatory.